LED Grow Light

 For example, if your plant requires a DLI of 20 mol/m²/day, and you plan to provide light for 10 hours each day, you would divide 20 by 10 to deduce that you need to deliver light at a rate of 2 mol/m²/hour.

-In addition to these 4 crucial factors, others such as the grow light distance and types of grow lights can also affect how long should a grow light be on a plant.
+In addition to these 4 crucial factors, others such as the grow light distance and types of grow lights can also affect how long a grow light should be on a plant.

-How Long Should Grow Lights Be On For Indoor Plants
+How Long Should Grow Lights Be On For Indoor Plants?

 The first thing you need to know is that indoor and outdoor growing environments differ greatly, and indoor plants grown under artificial lights require more light hours than those grown outdoors.